 Although there was a high proportion of ‘broader’ matches (on the Target axis or both Target and Action axes), there were only three ICHI codes into which several source terms were ‘bundled’, with 48 ICHI codes uniquely matched to a single source term.
 This indicates that, on the whole, ICHI was able to capture differences between interventions as represented in the source terminology.

 It is characteristic of statistical classifications that detailed concepts are grouped together into categories.[7]
-However, the grouping of entities in a new and developing classification such as ICHI should be carefully considered and tested against empirical data.
+In this study there were seven ICHI codes that grouped together two or three source terms, and three codes that each grouped six source terms.
+The grouping of entities in a new and developing classification such as ICHI should be carefully considered and tested against empirical data (e.g., data relating to other important variables, such as cost).
 It is also essential to draw on the expert knowledge of relevant stakeholders (e.g., clinicians, researchers, health care administrators, and policy makers) to ensure the classification is able to capture important distinctions and resulting data can support key information needs, for example in quality monitoring or health care funding.[10, 26, 27]

-In light of this, the three ICHI codes into which several source terms were bundled—‘Assessment of skin and subcutaneous cell tissue, not elsewhere classified’, ‘Emotional support for looking after one’s health’, and ‘Therapeutic intervention of skin and subcutaneous cell tissue, not elsewhere classified’—indicate areas of the classification that deserve further examination, to determine whether the level of detail is sufficient to meet user needs.
+In light of this, the ICHI codes into which several source terms were bundled (Table 3) indicate particular areas of the classification that deserve further examination.
+Two of these codes—‘Assessment of skin and subcutaneous cell tissue, not elsewhere classified’ and ‘Therapeutic intervention of skin and subcutaneous cell tissue’—were used for source terms describing a range of wound-related interventions; this may be a content area in need of expansion to ensure that the level of detail is sufficient to meet user needs.
 Future studies employing statistical approaches will be required to evaluate whether the classification provides adequate discrimination between categories.

 Use of the Classification to Group and Summarise Nursing Intervention Data

-Descriptive analyses of the coded data have demonstrated use of ICHI’s tri-axial structure to summarise nursing interventions data.
+Descriptive analyses of the coded data have demonstrated use of ICHI’s tri-axial structure to summarise data on interventions delivered by nurses in terms of the types of actions performed and the types of targets towards which these actions are directed.
 The analyses show clearly which targets and actions were most common across the 100 interventions.
 Summarising data in this way may reveal patterns in nursing activity and provide a basis for making comparisons between different healthcare settings or over time.
 Use of ICHI to code interventions data within a broader health information system would make it possible to explore relationships between intervention target, action and means and other variables, such as clinical specialty or characteristics of the patient population.

 The fact that 37 different Targets and 19 different Actions were represented across the 80 coded source terms suggests that these two axes provide a useful basis for discriminating between different types of interventions.
 The Means axis appears less useful in this regard, with most of the ICHI codes assigned having a non-specific or very general Means.
 There may be potential to further develop the Means axis of ICHI by adding new categories to reflect important distinctions between interventions in terms of how they are delivered.